SUNRUSE-Junk-Drawer/influx7/README.md

 ends
 : The number of characters between the end of the token and the start of the file.

+#### Parentheses

+parentheses
+: The expression object inside the parentheses.

+starts
+: The number of characters between the start of the opening parenthesis and the start of the file.

+ends
+: The number of characters between the end of the closing parenthesis and the start of the file.

 #### Lambda expression call

 callLambda